Date of Award

 Results of psychometric analyses indicated estimates of reliability and validity related to both the SRES and WAMS were less favorable among this sample than past student samples, but consistent with the field sample used in the GTL scale development.
 More than 90% of the sample had nontraditional sex-role orientations.
 Respondents' degree of nontraditional sex-role orientation was an explanatory variable of their WAMS, but not GTL, scores.
 Respondents' religiosity and political affiliation were explanatory variables of SRES and WAMS.
 No sociodemographic characteristics were explanatory variables of respondents' GTL scores.
 However, respondents' WAMS scores were explanatory variables of their GTL scores.
 Findings indicate socialization has some influence on sex-role orientation and attitudes toward women as managers.

 Structural equation modeling in future studies may further clarify relationships in hypothesized models involving sociodemographics, sex-role orientation, attitudes toward women as managers, and evaluations of transformational leadership ability.
 The generalizability and implications of results from studies measuring perceptions of women's leadership are improved with field, rather than student participants.

 Lynch-Walsh, Nathalie, "Sex-role Orientation, Women as Managers and Transformational Leadership Among Female Law Firm Partners and Subordinates" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 213.